mavisluan/pinterest/README.md

 ## Pinterest Project

-- This is a simple Pinterest project.
+- This is a simple Pinterest project, built with ReactJS.
 - It shows the list of image cards.

 ## Project Screenshot
 ![](src/project.png)

-## Instructions for installment
+## Installation Instructions

 - clone my repo git clone https://github.com/mavisluan/pinterest.git
 - install all project dependencies with yarn install